Take this opportunity to learn about the Canadian Northwest Territories.

 In Canada, all citizens and permanent residents under the age of 20 are entitled to free education through the end of high school through the public school system.
 Despite the small population, the Northwest Territories has a comprehensive and first-rate public education system that covers a child from early childhood programs through Grade 12.
 The main school system is also augmented by apprenticeship programs and other training programs to prepare young people for careers.
 The schooling system is designed to meet the needs of indigenous communities as well as the general Canadian public.

-The NWT has one major Post-Secondary institution, Aurora College, with campuses in Yellowknife, Fort Smith and a number of other areas.
+The NWT has one major Post-Secondary institution, Aurora College, with campuses in Yellowknife, Fort Smith and Inuvik.
 The programs are directed specifically to the northern environment and the needs of individual learners, the workforce and northern communities.

 Northwest Territories History